 "It’s got fiscal realism, and it’s also adaptable," NASA associate administrator William Gerstenmaier told Bloomberg.
 "It can adapt to commercial partners.
 It’s not a rigid program of one mission following another."

 Once complete, the Gateway is expected to provide invaluable insight on the lunar surface, support possible manned trips to the moon, and serve as a gateway for deep space crewed missions to planets like Mars.
 The halo orbit will create a natural pickup and drop-off window every seven days, when the Gateway is closest to the moon.
 That same orbit will also create a similar opportunity for deep-space missions.

-"If we're ever to go to Mars, we have to learn how to operate far from the Earth," Dr. Richard Binzel, a planetary scientist at the Massachusetts Institute of Technology, told NBC News in January.
+"If we're ever to go to Mars, we have to learn how to operate far from the Earth," Dr. Richard Binzel, a planetary scientist at the Massachusetts Institute of Technology, told NBC News.
 "We need that operational experience.
 And I think that is the motivation for the Deep Space Gateway — to gain operational experience away from the comfort zone of low-Earth orbit."

 Editor's note: This story has been updated since it was first published in April 2018.